crankdoofus/ducky/README.md

 * DONE - Only ask for reload if timer has actually changed
 * Remove newtonsoft json dependency
 * DONE - Add Auto detect option to IP selection
-* Show last status and last checked time in Table
+* DONE - Show last status and last checked time in Table
 	- Better error handling when invoking URL
 	- Exception handling
 	- Capture failures from duckdns URL invocation
 * Show delete option in table instead of first column
 * configurable timer
 * Hyperlink to the source
-* Color change in case of issues
+* DONE - Color change in case of issues
 	* Amber if any one was bad once
 * Add systray options - show UI
 * Add as service ?